Halogen cooktops (hobs)

 Cooking with halogen

-When you switch on a
+When you switch on a halogen "ring," the first thing you notice is

-warming the ceramic glass cooktop above it.
+beaming through the ceramic glass (vitroceramic) cooktop directly above it.

 So, while it's true to say that halogen cooktops work using radiation, they